cfid/oauth2-service/README.md

     builtin_services:
      test: 0xdeadbeef

 In a BOSH deployment you can do this by adding a snippet to the manifest and then doing a `bosh deploy`:

     external_service_tokens:
       test: 0xdeadbeef

-(Except there's a bug in the `cloud_controller` job where the template doesn't expand the external service tokens into a hash before iterating on them.)

 ### Make sure the gateway is not registered as "core"